 Have you ever wondered where to find inspiration for cakes?
 Had it happened that you have a cake to make but have no clue where start?
 Where to look for cake ideas?
 How to design a cake?
 What colors to use for your cakes?
 I hope this post will help you with some answers.

-When I started cake decorating it would embarrass to think that I had no clue how to design my cake.
+When I started cake decorating it would embarrass me to think that I had no clue how to design my cake.
 What’s worst is that I had some ideas in my head but no clue what to do with those ideas.
 At a cake consultation, I’d draw a complete blank!!
 Has this happened to you?
 If you are new then it probably has.
 I know some of you must feel the same way.
-I have this discussion with a few of you over messages.
+I have had this discussion with a few of you over messages.

-Being a self-taught cake decorator (Save/Pin)
+Being a self-taught cake decorator

 Back in 2009, I made delicious cakes!
-But there were not decorated.
+But there were not custom decorated.
 I started venturing into cake decorating and I can honestly tell you I sucked!! (well compared to today at least) But I was crazy about cake decorating.
 I wished so much that I could make those gorgeous cakes.
 So I started my career based on my passion – not talent.

 Of course, I had to learn from YouTube.
-There was no cake decorating courses here and the one that was there was so basic I already knew to use a piping bag and do some basic piping stuff.
+There were no cake decorating courses here and the one that was there was so basic I already knew to use a piping bag and do some basic piping stuff.

 The dilemmas of a beginner